JuliaPhylo/SNaQ.jl/docs/src/man/multiplealleles.md

 but filter out the quartets with one (or more) species repeated.
-This can be done as in the first section ("between-species 4-taxon sets") to give equal weight to all genes, or as shown below to give more weight to genes that have more alleles:
+This can be done as in the first section ("between-species 4-taxon sets") to give equal weight to all genes, or as shown below to give more weight to genes that have more alleles.
+We first define a helper function to identify which rows we want to get rid of.

 ```@repl multialleles
-first(df_sp, 3) # some quartets have the same species twice
+first(df_sp_ave, 3) # some quartets have the same species twice
 """
     hasrep